A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Introduction

-\subsection{Our Contributions}
+Primary data, or hidden data, collected from those involved in trafficking operations can help fill some of the gaps in secondary data.
+Traffickers and survivors of sex trafficking, as well as individuals who work with these populations, are valuable sources of information on sex trafficking networks, but there are numerous challenges associated with gathering data from them.
+For example, there are logistical difficulties in simply gaining access to traffickers and survivors and ethical issues around asking survivors to recount their exploitation, which can be retraumatizing.
+Although interviews provide an opportunity to gather complex and nuanced information about trafficking operations, they tend to rely on small, local convenience samples which may limit the generalizability of the data \citep{cockbain2020using, gerassi2017design, weitzer2014new}.

+Prior research on trafficking networks has yielded foundational information on the social connections between victims and traffickers through the review of case files and/or interviews with individuals involved in trafficking operations \citep{cockbain2018offender, dank2014estimating, mancuso2014not, campana2016structure, xieinterdependent} and on the locations and movement of sex trafficking operations through the web scraping of commercial sex advertisements \citep{mayorga2019countering, keskin2021cracking, white2021you}.
+This extant research includes both micro-level explorations of specific trafficking networks, with limitations on generalizing the findings to other networks, and higher-level descriptive information on operational characteristics (e.g., number of victims and traffickers and roles in the network), without producing network structures.
+We build on and bridge this prior work by incorporating the insights of domain experts and people with lived experience to better understand the full variation in how domestic sex trafficking networks realistically operate.

+\subsection{\emph{Our Contributions}}

-We propose a novel network generator that outputs network configurations that are representative of domestic sex trafficking networks in the real world and that account for realistic variation among operations.
+We propose a novel network generator that outputs network configurations that are representative of domestic U.S.\ sex trafficking networks in the real world and that account for realistic variation among operations.
 This generator takes the number of desired trafficking operations for use in analysis as an input, then produces the operational and social connections between the participants in the network.
-We also describe the process by which our generator was developed.
-Our generator is the product of triangulating multiple data sources, including case file analysis, interviews with people who have domain expertise, and validation with a survivor-centered advisory group.
+Our generator is the product of triangulating multiple data sources with the context of the upper Midwest US, including case file analysis, interviews with people who have domain expertise, and validation with a survivor-centered advisory group.
 The networks produced by the generator can be used for various analytical models without the need for researchers to collect and validate their own data.
+Acquiring and cleaning data regarding sex trafficking networks is costly, so this generator will help reduce the barrier to entry for OR researchers to develop and test models to analyze and disrupt sex trafficking.
 We note that the development process for the network generator is iterative.
-The more the generator is used alongside domain experts, the more it can be refined, expanded and further validated for improved accuracy.
+This current iteration was developed in a specific context (domestic trafficking in the upper-Midwest USA) and will require additional collaboration to expand.
+The more the generator is used alongside domain experts, the more it can be refined, expanded and further validated for improved accuracy in more and varied contexts.

 Additionally, we propose a novel conceptualization of flow for sex trafficking networks; we model flow as the ability of the traffickers to control their victims.
 Thus, the maximum flow through the network is the total number of victims the traffickers victimize at a particular moment in time.
 We demonstrate how max flow network interdiction can be applied to these networks and discuss policy recommendations for when the traffickers are able to restructure their operations after the interdiction decisions have been implemented.